How to Use Google Analytics to Track Performance on Social Media

 UTM (urchin tracking module) are codes that tell you exactly where your traffic comes from.
 These codes are added to the end of URLs to help give a better idea of how traffic is getting to your website, giving you a better understanding of your marketing performance.

-How To Add UTMs to Links
+How To Build UTMs Parameters

-You can add five standard UTM codes to the end of your URL to get a clearer picture of your social performance.
+You can add five standard UTM parameters to the end of your URL to get a clearer picture of your social performance.
 You don’t need to add five, but the more you add, the more granular you can be in your analysis.
 A standard URL with UTMs can look like this:

 https://example-product-url.com?utm_campaign=likeshopme&utm_medium=social&utm_source=instagram&utm_content=instagram.com/p/example-post-url

-Source is where the traffic originated from.
+Source’ is where the traffic originated from.
 This could be sources like Instagram, Facebook, Google, or an email list.

 Ex, utm_source=instagram, utm_source=google